 The Center for Students with Disabilities (CSD) engages in an interactive process with each student and determines accommodations on an individualized, case-by-case, course-by-course basis.
 Depending on the nature and functional limitations of a student’s disability, they may be eligible for reasonable and appropriate accommodations.
 Accommodations and services are available to students attending Storrs and all of the regional campuses including Avery Point, Hartford, Stamford, Waterbury and the School of Social Work.
-Students at the School of Law and School of Medicine should refer to those specific websites for information regarding requesting accommodations.
+Students at the School of Law, School of Medicine, School of Dental Medicine should refer to those specific websites for information regarding requesting accommodations.

 How to Request Accommodations at a Regional Campus: